 In our previous blog post we mentioned the top 5 reasons why every organisation should build an online community.
 There are of course more than 5 reasons, so in this blog post we will describe the other 5 , and who knows, maybe we can come up with another 5 in the future :).

-Here are 5 main reasons why literally every organisation should build and operate private online communities with its stakeholders:
+Here are the other 5 reasons why every organisation should build and operate private online communities with its stakeholders:

 1. Open a window into your customers’ lives

 An online community of customers can make the necessary marketing-related information available on tap.
 It is now possible for all levels of your organisation, not just the marketers, to connect with customers and get first-hand information from them – see them on video and hear them express their thoughts.